jackgisby/covid-longitudinal-multi-omics/README.md

 # Longitudinal COVID-19 Multi-omics Repository

-Repository for the paper: "Multi-omics identify LRRC15 as a COVID-19 severity predictor and persistent pro-thrombotic signals in convalescence" by Gisby and Norzawani _et al._ doi: https://doi.org/10.1101/2022.04.29.22274267
+Repository for the paper: "Multi-omics identify falling LRRC15 as a COVID-19 severity marker and persistent pro-thrombotic signals in convalescence" by Gisby and Norzawani _et al._ doi: https://doi.org/10.1101/2022.04.29.22274267

 In this repository, we have stored:
  - A version of the dataset used in the paper (`data/`)